2023 Derry Senior Hurling Championship

 The 2023 Derry Senior Hurling Championship was the 78th staging of the Derry Senior Hurling Championship since its establishment by the Derry County Board in 1887.
 The draw for the group stage placings took place on 6 July 2023.
 The championship ran from 27 July to 17 September 2023.

 Slaughtneil entered the championship as the defending champions in search of an 11th consecutive title.

-The final was played on 17 September 2023 at the Owenbeg Centre of Excellence, between Slaughtneil and Kevin Lynch's in what was their ninth meeting in the final overall and a fifth successive meeting.
+The final was played on 17 September 2023 at Owenbeg, between Slaughtneil and Kevin Lynch's in what was their ninth meeting in the final overall and a fifth successive meeting.
 Slaughtneil won the match by 3-23 to 1-09 to claim their 17th championship title overall and an 11th consecutive title.